yxdunc/lipl/README.md

 ```
 cargo run -- -n 1 'echo "x=$(($(date +%s) % 30 - 15)); echo $(($x * $x + $x))" | sh'
 ```
+## Arguments

+### positional argument:

+\#1 a string containing a bash command returning a number. (ex: `ls -1 | wc -l`)

+### named arguments:
+`-n/--refresh-rate`: the refresh rate in seconds

+`-t/--target`: a target value that will be used to show a progress bar based on the command outputs.
+A simple linear regression is used.